determined-ai/determined/docs/cluster-setup-guide/security/rbac.rst

 Security Principal
 ------------------

-Security Principal is an entity that is performing an action on a resource.
-Determined supports invidividual users or user groups as a security principal.
+A security principal is an entity that is performing an action on a resource.
+Determined supports individual users or user groups as security principals.

 Scope
 -----

-Scope in Determined refers to where a user may exercise their permitted actions and currently has two possible values: global and workspace^specific.
-A global^level permission is valid anywhere in Determined, allowing the user to perform the action on any workspace.
-A workspace^level permission restricts actions so that they are only permissible on the specified workspaces.
-When using workspace^level permissions, the admin must specify which workspace(s) the permission is valid for.
+A scope in Determined refers to where a user may exercise their permitted actions and currently has two possible values: global and workspace-specific.
+A global-level permission is valid anywhere in Determined, allowing the user to perform the action on any workspace.
+A workspace-level permission restricts actions so that they are only permissible on the specified workspaces.
+When using workspace-level permissions, the admin must specify which workspace(s) the permission is valid for.

 Role
 ----

-Role is a collection of permissions.
-It allows combining commonly used permissions, for example when several permissions are used by the same persona, like a ML Engineer.
+A role is a collection of permissions.
+It allows combining commonly used permissions, for example when several permissions are used by the same persona, like an ML engineer.
 Determined currently supports several :ref:`built-in roles <rbac-precanned>`.

 Permission
 ----------

-A description of a type of access to a resource or set of resources.
+A permission is a description of a type of access to a resource or set of resources.
 Permissions typically map to an action on an entity type, for example:

 -  ``PERMISSION_TYPE_VIEW_EXPERIMENT_METADATA``: view high-level experiment properties.
 -  ``PERMISSION_TYPE_VIEW_EXPERIMENT_ARTIFACTS``: view experiment code and checkpoints.